miloszmisiek/ci_p2_tictactoe/README.md

 ![Game Controls](assets/images/readme/game-controls.png)

 ### Player Information/Gameplay Messages
-- Location: above and below gameboard.
+- Location: above and below Gameboard.
 - Top area gives player information which marker is selected to player and to computer.
 - Bottom area gives player information regarding who moves first, win/lose/tie condition and when time to make a move has elapsed.